| | | |

 • Turn on your Instant Pot and press the “Saute” button.
 Add the oil when the display reads “HOT”.

-• Add the beef chunks in batches {I do 3 batches} and cook until browned.
+• Add the beef chunks in batches (I do 3 batches) and cook until browned.
 We are not cooking them, we are just browning them.
+Transfer browned beef to a plate.

 • Add the wine and stock to the pot.
 Stir to combine and scrape off the browned bits from the bottom, then add the tomato paste and Worcestershire sauce.

-• Add the flour coated beef, the potatoes, carrots, onions, thyme, bay leaf and garlic.
+• Add the browned beef, potatoes, carrots, onions, thyme, bay leaf and garlic.
 Stir to combine.
 The liquid is visible on the side, but it does not completely cover the beef and vegetables.

 • Press the “Cancel” button.
 Secure the lid and make sure the pressure knob is in the “Sealing” position.
 Press the “Manual” button and use the – and + buttons to adjust the time to 25 minutes on High Pressure